mitmul/chainermn-on-azure/README.md

 ## Validating MPI
 Intel MPI and Infiniband are only available for A8/A9 and H16r instances.
 A default user named **hpcuser** has been created on the compute nodes and on the master node with passwordless access so it can be immediately used to run MPI across nodes.

 To begin, you need first to ssh on the master and then switch to the **hpcuser** user.
-From there, ssh to one of the compute nodes, and configure MPI by following the instructions from [here](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-rdma-cluster#configure-intel-mpi)
+From there, either run the 2 node pingpong test from master node or ssh to one of the compute nodes, and configure MPI by following the instructions from [here](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-rdma-cluster#configure-intel-mpi)

 To run the 2 node pingpong test, execute the following command